SQL LIKE Operator

 WHERE country LIKE 'U_';

-Here, the SQL command selects customers whose country name starts with U and is followed by only one character.
+Here, the SQL command selects customers whose country name starts with U followed by exactly one character.

 SQL NOT LIKE Operator

-We can also invert the working of LIKE
+We can also invert the working of the LIKE

 WHERE country NOT LIKE 'USA';